Transcranial magnetic stimulation: Research directions

 TMS is oftentimes combined with electroencephalography (EEG) to assess functional connectivity.
+Low-profile electrodes have been developed for concurrent TMS–EEG in order to reduce mechanical coupling and maintain stable contact during stimulation; one example is the ultra-flat TMS–EEG electrode g.Ladybird, developed by g.tec medical engineering GmbH, an Austria-based neurotechnology company.

 For Parkinson's disease, early results suggest that low frequency stimulation may have an effect on medication associated dyskinesia, and that high frequency stimulation improves motor function.

-The cerebellar cortex as a possible target of TMS has been investigated in combination with electromyography (EMG), and a reduction in the average amplitude of motor-evoked-potentials in small hand muscles has been observed when comparing paired-pulse TMS with a 6-8 ms interstimulus interval between cerebellar TMS and TMS to the primary motor cortex with single-pulse TMS to the primary motor cortex - a phenomenon termed cerebellum brain inhibition (CBI).
+The cerebellar cortex as a possible target of TMS has been investigated in combination with EMG, and a reduction in the average amplitude of motor-evoked-potentials in small hand muscles has been observed when comparing paired-pulse TMS with a 6-8 ms interstimulus interval between cerebellar TMS and TMS to the primary motor cortex with single-pulse TMS to the primary motor cortex - a phenomenon termed cerebellum brain inhibition (CBI).
 Recent investigations have built upon this phenomenon to investigate the feasibility of combining EEG with cerebellar TMS to find signatures of the cerebellum-to-cerebrum functional connectivity in high temporal resultion.
 By applying control conditions accounting for multisensory input and concomitant occipital cortex stimulation, and confirming effective cerebellar TMS by assessing CBI beforehand and modelling the induced electric field, EEG signatures of cerebellar TMS were proposed - as they may be utilized as therapeutic biomarkers to test pharmacotherapy efficacy in spinocerebellar ataxia in the future.
 However, these EEG signatures are still openly debated in the field of Brain Stimulation due to their inconsistency - likely, differing stimulation targets due to the lack of neuronavigation in these studies explain these discrepancies in results.

 History

 Luigi Galvani (1737–1798) undertook research on the effects of electricity on the body in the late-eighteenth century and laid the foundations for the field of electrophysiology.
 In the 1830s, Michael Faraday (1791–1867) discovered that an electrical current had a corresponding magnetic field, and that changing one could induce its counterpart.

 Work to directly stimulate the human brain with electricity started in the late 1800s, and by the 1930s the Italian physicians Cerletti and Bini had developed electroconvulsive therapy (ECT).
 ECT became widely used to treat mental illness, and ultimately overused, as it began to be seen as a panacea.
 This led to a backlash in the 1970s.

 In 1980, Merton and Morton successfully used transcranial electrical stimulation (TES) to stimulate the motor cortex.
 However, this process was very uncomfortable, and subsequently Anthony T. Barker began to search for an alternative to TES.
 He began exploring the use of magnetic fields to alter electrical signaling within the brain, and the first stable TMS devices were developed in 1985.
 They were originally intended as diagnostic and research devices, with evaluation of their therapeutic potential being a later development.
-The United States' FDA first approved TMS devices in October 2008.
+The FDA first cleared a TMS device for marketing in December 2009.